Bedri Karafakıoğlu: Other posts

-Between 1960–1961 he took part in the Constituent Assembly of Turkey as a representative of the Turkish universities.
-Between 1963–1968 he served in the administrative board of Turkish Radio and Television Corporation.
-Also between 1963–1966 he served in the scientific research committee of OECD.
-Between 1973 -1976 he was a member of Council of Higher Education (Turkey).
+Between 1960 and 1961 he took part in the Constituent Assembly of Turkey as a representative of the Turkish universities.
+Between 1963 and 1968 he served in the administrative board of Turkish Radio and Television Corporation.
+Also between 1963 and 1966 he served in the scientific research committee of OECD.
+Between 1973 and 1976 he was a member of Council of Higher Education (Turkey).

 Death

 Bedri Karafakioğlu was a victim of political chaos during the 1970s in Turkey.
-On 20 October 1978, he was assassinated while walking on the street in İstanbul.
+On 20 October 1978, he was assassinated while walking on the street in Istanbul.

 Books by Bedri Karafakioğlu

 There are 11 textbooks by Karafakioğlu all of which were published by the ITU.
 They are all in Turkish language.
 6 of them were written by Bedri Karafakioğlu and 5 of them were translated by him.

 Legacy

-A street in İstanbul was named after him.
+A street in Istanbul was named after him.